Conno732/JS_Game_Engine/README.md

 # JS_Game_Engine

-Ignore this project, will eventually turn into a webGL thing
+Ignore this project, I had no idea what I was doing when I started this.